-- ensure the school's Safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - ensure the Safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - ensure the school's Safeguarding policies and reporting and referral procedures are known, understood and used appropriately.

-b) Manage referrals:
+- ensure the school's Safeguarding policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies regarding this. - ensure the Safeguarding policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - ensure the school's Safeguarding policies and reporting and referral procedures are known, understood and used appropriately. - ensure that parents and staff are aware that the school is part of Operation Encompass b) Manage referrals:

-- complete/oversee all necessary paperwork and correspondence including referrals to the MASH team for safeguarding and child protection referrals or Early Help Assessments. - ensure the school is represented at child protection conferences, core group and multi agency meetings by either the DSL or the Deputy. - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and refer cases where a crime may have been committed to the Police as required. - be aware of 'NPCC When to call the police' and be aware of the requirement for children to have an appropriate adult when being questioned by the police in regards to any criminal matters. - compile and submit a written report regarding children who are subject to child protection conferences, which should be shared with the parents before the conference takes place. - ensure paperwork is completed in a satisfactory manner and stored confidentially. - be aware of contact details and referral routes to support families, including referral routes to local housing authority for those at risk of being homeless and referral routes for children in households where there is domestic abuse, child criminal exploitation and children missing from education. - Make the senior leadership team aware of trends in behaviour that may affect pupil welfare and, if necessary, arrange training.
+- complete/oversee all necessary paperwork and correspondence including referrals to the MASH team for safeguarding and child protection referrals or Early Help Assessments. - ensure the school is represented at child protection conferences, core group and multi-agency meetings by either the DSL or the Deputy. - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and refer cases where a crime may have been committed to the Police as required. - be aware of 'NPCC When to call the police' and be aware of the requirement for children to have an appropriate adult when being questioned by the police in regards to any criminal matters. - compile and submit a written report regarding children who are subject to child protection conferences, which should be shared with the parents before the conference takes place. - ensure paperwork is completed in a satisfactory manner and stored confidentially. - be aware of contact details and referral routes to support families, including referral routes to local housing authority for those at risk of being homeless and referral routes for children in households where there is domestic abuse, child criminal exploitation and children missing from education.

-- Ensure mechanisms are in place to support the DSL and the safeguarding team in specific regard to their welfare responsibilities, e.g meetings to offer mutual support. - Be aware of pupils who have a social worker.
+- Provide guidance to parents, children and staff about obtaining suitable support. - Make the senior leadership team aware of trends in behaviour that may affect pupil welfare and, if necessary, arrange training. - Ensure mechanisms are in place to support the DSL and the safeguarding team in specific regard to their welfare responsibilities, e.g meetings to offer mutual support. - Be aware of pupils who have a social worker.